Imran4424/iOS-InterviewQuestions/Swift.md

 In Swift, "protocol with `associatedtype`" usually means a protocol that has an `associatedtype` requirement—often called a PAT (Protocol with Associated Type).

+Associated types allow protocols to be generic and flexible without the user of the protocol having to specify every type parameter explicitly.